Addressing Poverty in South Africa

 August 03, 2016, Tamaryn Tesselaar

 South Africa weaves a rich tapestry of cultural and ethnic diversity.
-From the streets of its metropolitan cities to the rural villages of its hinterlands, South Africa’s predominantly young population is characterised by a wide range of languages, religious beliefs and customs.
+From the streets of its metropolitan cities to the rural villages of its hinterlands, South Africa’s predominantly young population is characterized by a wide range of languages, religious beliefs, and customs.
 According to Statistics South Africa (Stats SA), in 2011, the population of South Africa was 51.
 8 million.

 Last year, Statistics South Africa published a report that updates the national and provincial poverty lines, setting the minimum socially acceptable standard to separate the poor from the non-poor.
 Stats SA’s new poverty lines come from a cost-of-basic-needs approach, including both food and non-food.
 It calculates the minimum amount of money you need to survive.
 Those who fall below that line live in poverty.

 It uses three lines of poverty – the food poverty line (FPL), the lower bound poverty line (LBPL) and the upper bound poverty line (UBPL).
 The FPL sets the rand value below which you can’t purchase enough food to meet a minimum energy intake, about 2,100 kilocalories a day.
 The next two categories take into account other needs.
 Those below the LBPL line do not have enough money to purchase both adequate food items and non-food items, thus, have to sacrifice food to pay for essential and non-essential items such as transport and airtime.
 The UBPL group are still considered in poverty, but can generally purchase both food and non-food items.